Managing the IHT – BR changes – you need to know the value of your business

 Need to discuss the value of your business in more detail?

 You may also want to consider the options explained below as part of your wider IHT planning strategy.
 As ever, tax planning is only one factor and should be assessed along with wider commercial considerations in any decision.
+Tax outcomes depend on individual circumstances, and legislation may change again in future.

-Learn more on IHT business relief
+Find out more about IHT business relief

 Gifting assets